-If chosen they will be featured on our new BRAVE HAWAII TV show, our BRAVE HAWAII website and be invited to our BRAVE HAWAII Gala in 2018.
+If chosen, one amazing student will be featured on B.R.A.V.E Hawai'i TV as well as this website.
 They will also receive a BRAVE HAWAII T-Shirt and WIN $150 cash prize.

-Students are chosen monthly!
-To nominate someone or to enter for our October BRAVE HAWAII KIDS, please submit pictures or videos and short essay on why they should be nominated and EMAIL US at firstname.lastname@example.org
+Students are chosen annually!
+To nominate someone, please submit pictures or videos and short essay on why they should be nominated and Email it to us at firstname.lastname@example.org.

 They say children are our future, if that’s the case, then the world will truly

 be a better place with these three Coloma girls.
 Lehia, Leahi & Lehani